What follows, is a brief history of the Club and a list of highlights over the years.

 - August 5th – Celebrations, guest of honour I.P.P.R.I.
 Royce Abbey and his wife Jean.
 Civic Reception.
 Commemorative Tree Planting and Golden Anniversary Dinner at the R.S.L.
 Club.

-- First female inducted into the Club - Gail Law, soon followed by more, changing the social dynamic of the Club forever.
+- First female inducted into the Club - Gail Law - soon followed by more women members, changing the social dynamic of the Club forever.

 - Hosted Group Study Exchange Team from Sweden, District 2380.